 • Best for: Multi-layer tear-offs and small commercial roofs

-The 30-yard bin handles larger tear-offs so crews avoid a second haul-out and keep demobilization on schedule.
+The 30-yard bin handles larger tear-offs so you skip a second haul-out and keep crews demobilizing on schedule.

 Asphalt Shingle Weight and Tonnage Planning